Master Psychiatric Care with Professional Diploma in Disorders and Treatment

 Learning Outcomes

-- Understand the concept of mental health and its significance across care settings
+- Understand the concept of mental health and its importance across care settings

-- Identify the common types of psychiatric disorders and their general characteristics
+- Identify common types of psychiatric disorders and their general characteristics

 - Gain insight into the structure and function of mental health services and systems